 The body of the Sunburst butterflyfish is oval and a yellow brown colour that seems to vary slightly from specimen to specimen.
 Older specimens are as a rule darker than younger specimens.
 There is a pronounced darker area just behind the gills on most adults.
-Depending on the angle of view, there is a grid pattern of blue dots across the body.
+Depending on the angle of view, there is a grid pattern of blue or white dots across the body.
 The lips are black and the facial area is whitish.
 A black bar runs through the eye.

 There is a pronounced thin black line on the rear of the dorsal and anal fins bordered by a thicker white line.
 They have a pointed snout with sharp, narrow teeth and grow to between 8-12 cm in length.
 It is impossible to sex them from their looks.